Why Should You Use a Campaign URL Builder for creating a UTM tracking code?

 Acquisition reports in Google Analytics allow you to view conversion data by campaign.
 All Acquisition reports display Goal and Ecommerce purchase performance.
 You have three primary columns available in each report.
 They consist of conversion rate, conversions, and revenue or goal value; if you have a goal value assigned.

-Google Analytics also gives you a wealth of Goal and Purchase data in the Conversion section.
+Don’t skip the Google Analytics conversion reports to get a wealth of Goal and Purchase data.

 You can access the report under Conversions > Goals or Conversions > Ecommerce